ADA502-FireGuard/frcm-monolith/README.md

 You will need to do the equivalent for `postgres-frcm` repository and set up a bridged network to get database functionality.

-#TODO nevn noko om Postgres og Database,
+# nevn noko om Postgres og Database,

 #### Via DockerHub